£200,000 mortgage payments

 It's unlikely you'll get a mortgage for 100% of the property value so you'll need to pay a deposit.
 Most lenders require a 10% or 20% deposit, but you may find lower rates.
 A 10% deposit equates to £20,000, whereas a 20% deposit would be £40,000.

-Mortgage rates on a £200,000 usually decrease with a lower loan-to-value ratio.
+Mortgage rates on a £200,000 loan usually decrease with a lower loan-to-value ratio.
 You'll also likely have a wider choice of lenders and loan types.

 Can I overpay my mortgage?